ginettelafit/MixedModelswithRandJulia/README.md

 # Overview

 In this tutorial, I will show how to estimate linear-mixed models with `Julia` using `R`.
 I am assuming that the necessary libraries are already installed in Julia.
 Therefore, you should first install the following packages in Julia: `RCall`, `MixedModels`, and `JellyMe4`.
-More information can be found here [link](https://rpubs.com/dmbates/377897) and here [link](https://github.com/palday/JellyMe4.jl).
+More information can be found [here](https://rpubs.com/dmbates/377897) and [here](https://github.com/palday/JellyMe4.jl).

 # Outline